apache/sling-org-apache-sling-app-cms/docs/custom-components.md

 ## Editor

-The editor is defined by the edit subnode and is required for a component to be addable to a container.
+The editor is defined by the edit sub-node and is required for a component to be addable to a container.

 This node structure will be used to define the form for editing an instance of the component.
 This node should have the resource type `sling-cms/components/editor/slingform` and should have a button attribute.